Named driver car insurance

 What is named driver car insurance?

-Also known as an “additional driver” insurance, you might make your son or daughter a named driver if they’ve just learned to drive and need to use the car every now and then.
-Or if your colleague or friend uses your car or van occasionally.
+Also known as “additional driver” insurance, you might make your son or daughter a named driver if they’ve just learned to drive and need to use the car every now and then or if your colleague or friend uses your car or van occasionally.